 - Your car or truck or SUV may idle rough and stall.

-This are the tools you need or may need:
+These are the tools you'll need or may need:

 - A digital one that can read Hertz frequency is a must have tool to test the MAF sensor on your vehicle.

 - If you need to buy one or are looking to upgrade, check out my recommendations here: Buying A Digital Multimeter For Automotive Diagnostic Testing.

 - Wire Piercing Probe

 - Although not an absolute must, this tool is a time saver of the first order.
 To see what this tool looks like, click here: Wire Piercing Probe.

 Circuit Descriptions Of The MAF Sensor Connector